 About CAREER NEXUS Interns

-Career Nexus interns must complete an approved career readiness program and be referred to us by one of our referral partners.
-Once accepted into Career Nexus, interns engage in an assessment encompassing aptitude, attitude, interest and skill, then complete 30 hours of employability and life skill learning coursework leading to a Career Nexus: Work Readiness Certificate once their 100+ hours of internship experience is completed.
+Career Nexus interns must complete an intern interest form and then be accepted into Career Nexus.
+Interns will engage in an assessment encompassing aptitude, attitude, interest and skill, then complete 25 hours of employability and life skill learning coursework leading to a Career Nexus: Work Readiness Certificate once their 100+ hours of internship experience is completed.
 Through this certificate process, interns are exposed to emerging technologies and a variety of skills helpful for a successful life and employability.
 The certificate coursework is completed online through a digital platform powered by IMAGO, the nation’s leading education technology company specializing in social emotional learning (SEL).